 Like most personal injury cases, the strength of your claim hinges on proving liability and negligence.
 And determining if a driver acted negligently requires establishing how a reasonable driver must act in a situation.

 The Governor’s Office of Highway Safety in Georgia codifies how drivers and pedestrians alike must behave when sharing the road.
 Specifically, the office says that pedestrians have the right of way at crosswalks and all vehicles must yield to them.
 However, vehicles have the right of way in most other places such as intersections.

-Drivers Must Exercise a Duty of Care for Pedestrians
+Drivers Have a Duty of Care to Pedestrians

-But this does not mean that pedestrians are automatically at-fault if you are hit by a car outside of a crosswalk.
+While drivers often have right of way outside a crosswalk, this does not mean that you are automatically at-fault if you are hit by a car outside of a crosswalk.
 In fact, O.C.G.A. § 40-6-93 states: “every driver of a vehicle shall exercise due care to avoid colliding with any pedestrian upon any roadway, shall give warning by sounding his horn when necessary, and shall exercise proper precautions upon observing any child or any obviously confused, incapacitated, or intoxicated person."